Joshua-Riek/ubuntu-rockchip/README.md

 ## Overview

-This is a collection of scripts that are used to build a Ubuntu 20.04 preinstalled desktop/server image for the Orange Pi5.
+This is a collection of scripts to build a Ubuntu 20.04 or 22.04 preinstalled desktop/server image for the Orange Pi5.

 ![Orange Pi 5](https://th.bing.com/th/id/R.a1de27bd2ebe148e76a874c99ad788c5?rik=Nk7xAorX4wMWfA&riu=http%3a%2f%2fwww.orangepi.cn%2fimg%2fpi-5-banner-img.png&ehk=iprwYnSrqqCCG8u9JLNVxxnIy9rza138h65C3rXhC4c%3d&risl=&pid=ImgRaw&r=0)

 ## Recommended Hardware

-To setup the build environment for the Ubuntu 20.04 image creation, a Linux host with the following configuration is recommended.
-A host machine with adequate processing power and disk space is ideal as the build process can be severial gigabytes in size and can take alot of time.
+A Linux host with the following configuration is recommended to set up the build environment.
+Adequate processing power and disk space is ideal as the build process can be several gigabytes and take a lot of time.

 * Intel Core i7 CPU (>= 8 cores)
 * Strong internet connection